 At the high school level, enrollment at Watkins Mill High School is projected to be within the capacity of the school for the six-year forecast period.
-Gaithersburg High School was recently revitalized and expanded to a capacity of 2,407 students.
-Despite the increased capacity, the school is projected to begin exceeding capacity by the end of the six-year forecast period.
-Also, the school will be at the high end of desired size for high schools.
+Gaithersburg High School is projected to begin exceeding capacity by the end of the six-year forecast period.
+Also, the school will be at the high end of the desired size for high schools with its capacity of 2,407 students.
 If there is insufficient surplus capacity at Watkins Mill and Gaithersburg high schools by the time new housing occupancies occur in the Plan area, then MCPS would explore the following range of options to serve additional high school students: